This help page is for users in Creator 5. If you are in the newer version (Creator 6), click here. Know your Creator version.

 - This option is selected by default

-The default choice option lets you choose the default choice for the Let the user choice option.
+- The default choice option lets you choose the default choice for the Let the user choose option.
 To change the default choice option click on the Edit button or on the language displayed.